 Letitia James Vowed To “Sue Trump” — Now MSNBC Says She Did Nothing Wrong

-During Nicolle Wallace’s MSNBC panel on October 6, 2025, former DOJ official Mary McCord claimed the evidence against New York Attorney General Letitia “Tish” James is so weak that prosecutors probably don’t think that she did anything wrong.
+During the October 6, 2025, episode of Deadline: White House on MSNBC, former DOJ official Mary McCord claimed the evidence against New York Attorney General Letitia “Tish” James is so weak that prosecutors “probably don’t think that she did anything wrong.”

 But the facts tell a very different story — one that shows a clear pattern of political bias and weaponization of power.